CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 5. Add two **Alert conditions** as given below:

 * **(1)** Type: Select **Actual** from the drop down.
 * % of budget: Add desired percentage here.
 (Actual costs budget alerts are generated for the actual cost you've accrued in relation to the budget thresholds configured.
-As an example in the screenshot below, an email alert gets generated when 90% of the budget is reached.)
+As an example, in the screenshot below, an email alert gets generated when 90% of the budget is reached.)

 * **(2)** Type: Select **Forecasted** from the drop down.
 * % of budget: Add desired percentage here.
 (Forecasted alerts provide advanced notification that your spending trends are likely to exceed your budget.
-As an example in the screenshot below, an email alert gets generated when 100% forecasted budget threshold is met.)
+As an example, in the screenshot below, an email alert gets generated when 100% forecasted budget threshold is met.)

 * Once done, click on **Manage action group (3)** and then select **+ Create**.